fran-scala/qosf-c5-task2/README.md

 - Encoding the following files in a quantum circuit [mock_train_set.csv](https://drive.google.com/file/d/1PIcC1mJ_xi4u1-2gxyoStg2Rg_joSBIB/view?usp=sharing) and [mock_test_set.csv](https://drive.google.com/file/d/1aapYE69pTeNHZ6u-qKAoLfd1HWZVWPlB/view?usp=sharing) in at least two different ways (these could basis, angle, amplitude, kernel or random encoding).
 - Design a variational quantum circuit for each of the encodings, uses the column 4 as the target, this is a binary class 0 and 1.
-- You must use the data from column0 to column3 for your proposed classifier.
+- You must use the data from column 0 to column 3 for your proposed classifier.
 - Consider the ansatz you are going to design as a layer and find out how many layers are necessary to reach the best performance.
 Analyze and discuss the results.